Saudi Kingdom Holding CEO says didn't buy Aramco bonds

-ABU DHABI (Reuters) - Prince Alwaleed bin Talal’s firm Kingdom Holding Co did not buy bonds of Saudi Aramco, its chief executive Talal Ibrahim al-Maiman said on Wednesday.
+ABU DHABI, April 10 (Reuters) - Prince Alwaleed bin Talal’s firm Kingdom Holding Co did not buy bonds of Saudi Aramco, its chief executive Talal Ibrahim al-Maiman said on Wednesday.

 He added that the yield on the bonds was “a bit lower” than what Kingdom would expect.